To Increase Your Artist Income you Must Multiply Purchase Frequency

 Survey Your Fans

-Understanding who they are and what they like/ want becomes critical.
+Understanding who your fans are and what they like/ want is critical.
+So ask them!

-I have said this may times – that music is a feeling and it’s not like a typical Internet marketing product and its hard to get fans to tell you how they feel about new music that you may be writing but its EASY to get them to tell you what they like.
+I have said this many times – music is a feeling, not a product, and its hard to get fans to tell you exactly how they feel about new music.
+But its EASY to find out what products they like.

 - Yoga mats